oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

 8. Click **REST Source Manually**.
-   REST data source is successfully created.
-The next step to configure the POST operation parameters for this REST Data Source.
+   The REST data source is created successfully.
+The next step is to configure the POST operation parameters for this REST Data Source.

    ![Click Timeline](images/rest-data-authentication.png " ")